RainbowMiner/RainbowMiner/README.md

 - **Interval** = timing interval in seconds of RainbowMiner [default=60]
 - **BenchmarkInterval** = timing interval in seconds, used for benchmarks [default=60]
-- **EnableFastlaneBenchmark** = set to 1 if you want to skip all benchmarks and dowload (very inaccurate) hashrate and powerdraw values from rbminer.net instead [default=0]
+- **EnableFastlaneBenchmark** = set to 1 if you want to skip all benchmarks and download (very inaccurate) hashrate and powerdraw values from rbminer.net instead [default=0]
 - **FastlaneBenchmarkTypeCPU** = if EnableFastlaneBenchmark="1": choose the value-set for CPU miners (avg, min or max) [default=avg]
 - **FastlaneBenchmarkTypeGPU** = if EnableFastlaneBenchmark="1": choose the value-set for GPU miners (avg, min or max) [default=avg]
 - **EnableFastlaneBenchmarkMissing** = if EnableFastlaneBenchmark="1": set to 1 if you want to benchmark all device/miners/algos not found on rbminer.net [default=1]